Relative perturbation bounds with applications to empirical covariance operators: Applications to covariance operators: invariance principle and phase transition

 For a sequence of weights $\omega_1,\dots,\omega_d$, consider the spiked covariance model

-where $F$ denotes the 'spiked parts'.
 We now equip $\Sigma$ with a probabilistic structure by constructing a factor model generating $\Sigma$.
 Given a filtration, let $F_1,\dots,F_d$ be a martingale difference sequence with $\E F_{k}^2 = 1$, which serve as the factor loadings.
-Similarly, let $Y =(Y_{1},\dots,Y_d)^{\top}$ be a random vector where $Y_1,\dots,Y_d$ form a martingale difference sequence.
+Similarly, let $Y =(Y_{1},\dots,Y_d)^{\top}$ be a random vector, where $Y_1,\dots,Y_d$ form a martingale difference sequence with $\E Y_{k}^2 = 1$.
 In both cases, the underlying filtration is of no particular relevance.
 In addition, we assume that $F$ and $Y$ are mutually uncorrelated, that is, all cross correlations are zero.
 The idiosyncratic error $\epsilon$ and the canonical factor model are then defined as

 Obviously, $X$ has covariance matrix $\Sigma$.
-In order to apply our results, we need to verify the assumptions made in Settings \ref{iidSetting} and \ref{weakSetting} regarding the coefficients $\eta_j$.
-The following proposition provides the connection between the underlying moments of $\eta_j$ and $F$, $Y$.
+In order to apply our results, we need to verify the assumptions made in Settings \ref{iidSetting} regarding the coefficients $\eta_j$.
+The following proposition provides the connection between the underlying moments of $\eta_j$ and $F_1,\dots,F_d$, $Y$.

 \begin{proposition} For $p \geq 2$, suppose that